 Key function holders are able to communicate on their own initiative with any staff member and to obtain access to any relevant information to carry out their responsibilities.
+In the event that key function holders face difficulties in accessing relevant information, they shall refer the issue to the CEO of SGLRI for arbitration.

-Interactions with other key functions
+Interactions with other key function holders

 Key function holders shall each interact with one another, especially in order to exchange information relevant to each other's areas of competence.
-In order to facilitate and formalize these interactions, regular meetings are held by the key function holders.

-For further information on these interactions, refer to the respective dedicated below sections, in particular section B.3 - Risk management system including the Own Risk and Solvency Assessment (ORSA), section B.4 - Internal control system and Compliance function, section B.5 - Internal audit and section B.6 - Actuarial function.
+For further information on these interactions, refer to the respective dedicated sections below, in particular section B.3 - Risk management system including the Own Risk and Solvency Assessment (ORSA), section B.4 - Internal control system and Compliance function, section B.5 - Internal audit and section B.6 - Actuarial function.

-B.1.4 MATERIAL CHANGES IN THE GOVERNANCE IN 2016
+B.1.4 MATERIAL CHANGES IN THE GOVERNANCE IN 2018